 Some of the challenges highlighted by COVID-19 include:

 - Printing: Using most online will services require the use of a printer.
 With physical distancing measures in place, many Canadians lost access to printers and were unable to print their documents at home.
-(To help alleviate this issue, Willful began offering customers a printing and shipping service).

 - Accessibility: Canadians who would have benefited from legal advice were unable to visit a lawyer in person to complete their wills.